 Contact a Car Wreck Attorney in Charlotte, North Carolina

-If you have been hurt in a Charlotte, North Carolina car accident, contact a Charlotte car wreck attorney at Ted A. Greve & Associates today to go over your rights and determine the compensation to which you are entitled.
+If you have been hurt in a Charlotte, North Carolina car accident, contact a Charlotte personal injury attorney at Ted A. Greve & Associates today to go over your rights and determine the compensation to which you are entitled.
 Speak to us today if you’ve been in a car accident and need help filing a claim.